 Visiting Research - V-PRCH

 We welcome applications for visiting postgraduate research student places.
 However, it is strongly suggested that you contact the relevant members of academic staff under the relevant research area you are interested in to discuss your needs before you apply as a visiting student.
-Further information regarding research carried out by our academics can be found on our reseach pages.
-Information regarding the Visiting Research Application application process can be found here.
+Further information regarding research carried out by our academics can be found on our research pages.
+Information regarding the Visiting Research Application process can be found here.

 Please note that as a visiting research student you will normally be liable for fees as follows:

 - If you are visiting for a period of less than 10 weeks no fee will be charged.